jcmrs/claude-github-mcp-server-integration/REPO-MAINTENANCE-CHECKLIST.md

 # Repository Maintenance Checklist

 ## Purpose
 Systematic verification that all project updates are captured in repository files.
-Prevents missed documentation and keeps repo current with conversation progress.
+Prevents missed documentation, ensures pattern consistency, and keeps repo current with conversation progress.

 ## When to Run This Checklist
 - Before MILESTONE commands